Rhinoplasty is about making you look better, not different.

 Rhinoplasty (more commonly known as a nose job) can address significant or very subtle imperfections in one’s nose.
-There are a lot of misconceptions regarding what can and cannot be accomplished when it comes to improving the appearance of one’s nose.
+There are a lot of misconceptions regarding what can and cannot be accomplished when it comes to improving the appearance of one’s nose with cosmetic procedures.
 We hope that this page will provide you with useful information and make your decision-making process easier.
-Below are the most frequent issues brought up by our patients during the consultation process.

-What is the difference between an ‘open rhinoplasty’ and a ‘closed rhinoplasty’?A ‘closed rhinoplasty’ is performed via incisions on the inside of the nose, with no external scars.
-With an ‘open rhinoplasty’, the same incisions are made inside the nose, but an additional, small incision is made at the base of the nose (between the nostrils).
+What is the difference between an open rhinoplasty and a closed rhinoplasty?A closed rhinoplasty is performed via incisions on the inside of the nose, with no external scars.
+With an open rhinoplasty, the same incisions are made inside the nose, but an additional, small incision is made at the base of the nose (on the skin that separates the nostrils).
 This external incision is typically imperceptible at a conversational distance.

 It is important that you discuss with your plastic surgeon which one of these techniques best suits your needs.